 - “I want to talk to you about something important for me, but I’m afraid.”

 If none of these work for you, that’s OK.
-You’ll know what to say when the time comes.
 Just speak from your heart and trust your intuition.
-It may help you to try bouncing some ideas off of a Kids Help Phone counsellor at 1-800-668-6868.
+It may help you to try practising or bouncing some ideas off of a professional counsellor at Kids Help Phone by calling 1-800-668-6868 or reaching out through Live Chat.

 How people might react

 It’s common to worry about how people will react.
-A lot of people are not aware of variations in sexual orientation and gender identity and may be afraid of what they don’t understand.
+A lot of people aren’t aware of variations in sexual orientation and gender identity and may be afraid of what they don’t understand.
 Fear is often what motivates people to bully, abuse, ridicule, humiliate and shame.
-Fear is never an excuse for treating someone badly.
+But fear is never an excuse for treating someone badly.

-If you think your family or friends may be interested in learning more, you may want to refer them to PFLAG (Parents, Families and Friends of Lesbians and Gays) for information and help.
+If you think your family or friends may be interested in learning more, you may want to refer them to PFLAG Canada (Parents, Families and Friends of Lesbians and Gays) for information and help.
 And remember, Kids Help Phone is available 24/7 if you or someone you know would like to talk.

 Being prepared for all reactions

 Unfortunately, not everyone will understand when you explain what’s going on for you.
 It can be helpful to think of how you’ll handle it if people don’t understand, don’t want to talk about it, become upset and/or discriminate against you.
 Will you leave the room?
 Call a friend?
 Take a walk?
 Having an exit strategy is a good idea in case things get intense.
 It’s important to make your safety a priority.
 It can be helpful to remind yourself that it may have taken you a long time to come to terms with your sexual orientation and/or gender identity, so others may need a bit of space to take it in, too.
 There are also some people who may never be able to accept it.

 Your safety is important.
-If you’re thinking about coming out, it’s crucial to learn about ways to stay safe so you’re prepared in case you face certain challenges.
+If you’re thinking about coming out, it’s crucial to learn about ways to protect yourself so you’re prepared in case you face any challenges.
 It may help to have: